Jpark4337/Think_Dirty_Ingredient_Clearner_API/Read_me.md

 ## Prompt v1: Project Initialization

-"I am working on this and can you tell me step by step to work on the project?
+"Now this is the second project continued from my first project.
+I am working on this and can you tell me step by step to work on the project?
 From the project description, I think this is very similar case from my first project but I have to code for this time.
 The input dataset is the same as the first project, but I have given the API contract which is : API contract
 Endpoint
 POST /v1/ingredient/normalize
 Request JSON